sipos/Promethean_ActiveConnect/other_distros.md

 * Opened the terminal and ran `sudo apt install -y build-essential python3 python3-virtualenv git openssh-server` (to install a C/C++ compiler, make, python3 virtualenv, git and sshd), and entered my password
 * Opened the firewall configuration utility from the LM Menu, Preferences, Firewall Configuration, and entered my password
 * Clicked the Rules tab, clicked the plus button, set Policy: Allow, Direction: In, Category: Network, Subcategory: Services, Application: SSH, and clicked Add, and closed the add window.
 This isn't particularly secure, and you should probably limit it to the local network, if you are going to use untrusted networks, and configure sshd to accept only SSH keys, if the security of the system matters.
-* Checked I could login by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine
+* Checked I could login by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine, and pressing Ctrl-D to logout
 * Signing-in to Firefox to share bookmarks, passwords, settings, etc, probably makes sense
 * Backing up files somewhere off-site obviously makes sense too
 * Enabling the firewall if you are using the device outside your home network or other trusted networks would be sensible too, disabling the SSH rule above, or changing profile, before connecting to untrusted networks